nav9/iRest/README.md

 If the application to run startup apps is missing in your newer version of Ubuntu, simply install it: `sudo apt-get install gnome-startup-applications`.

 ## To run it from Mint Cinnamon
 I had to create a file named `startupScript.sh` in the home folder, then run `chmod +x startupScript.sh` to make the script executable.
-Contents of the file would typically be like:
+Contents of the file would typically be like (you'll need to set the correct python bin folder for you):
 ```
 #!/usr/bin/env bash
-cd /home/nav/iRest/
+cd /home/<username>/iRest/
-/home/nav/.pyenv/versions/3.9.0/bin/python3.9 -B /home/nav/iRest/main.py >> iRestErrors.log &
+/home/<username>/.pyenv/versions/3.9.0/bin/python3.9 -B /home/nav/iRest/main.py >> iRestErrors.log &
 ```

 ## iRest was created because...